borisovg/metalsmith-uglify/README.md

 - **`options.removeOriginal`** (Boolean) Default: `false`

   This will remove the original (unminified) file from the file tree.

+- **`options.sourceMap`** (Boolean|String|Function) Default: `false`

+  This indicates whether or not you wish to add a source map to the files.
+If you indicate `true`, it will add an additional file to the output, which will be named the name of the minified file, plug `.map`.
+So if you have a file named `app.js`, it will be minified to `app.min.js` and the map file will be named `app.min.js.map`.

+  If you pass a string, it will use that name, but you can also specify tokens for dynamic path generation.
+So in the above example, if you had a file named `js/app.js`, it would generate a file named `js/app.min.js`.
+If you passed `'{{dir}}/{{name}}.map'` into the sourcemap options, it would generate the map file at `js/app.min.js.map`.
+If you passed `'maps/{{name}}.map'`, it would generate the file at `'maps/app.min.js.map'`.

+  If you pass a function, it will be called for each matching file with the path of the minified file as it's argument.
+You need to return the path to the source map file to generate.

 - **`options.output`** (Object) Default: `{}`